 - Passport - You will want to be sure that your student has a valid passport.
 Most countries require that a passport be valid for at least six months beyond the date of a return ticket; if not, it must be renewed.

 - Visa - A visa is an official stamp, seal, or document affixed in a passport that allows entry into another country for a specified amount of time and for a specific purpose.
 A visa is required for a stay longer than 90 days in most countries, and some countries require students to have a study visa regardless of the length of time.
 Students can determine if they need a visa by visiting the U.S. Department of State's website and entering the name of their country in the "Learn about your destination" section.

-- Make copies of important documents and information - Your student should leave a copy of each document with a trusted family member and scan and save them to his or her hard drive or upload them to their study abroad portal to allow for easy digital access.
+- Make copies of important documents and information - Your student should leave a copy of each document with a trusted family member and scan and save them to his or her hard drive or upload them to their education abroad portal to allow for easy digital access.

 Supporting Your Student While He or She Is AbroadOnce your student has left, it is time for you to let go and be supportive from afar.
 Succeeding abroad depends largely on your child's ability to effectively adapt to the local culture, which is not always easy.

 Culture ShockIt is important to understand culture shock, because your student is going to experience it in some way, and you will need to educate yourself on it phases so you are not caught off guard when it happens.
 Culture shock is the confusion, disorientation, and emotional upheaval that comes from the immersion in a new culture.